philipparndt/gamesense-jenkins/README.md

 game.red();
 ```

-Note that you will need to send
+Note that you will need to call
 ```java
 game.sendHearbeat();
 ```